 The North American definitions

 For native English speakers from North America, these two words have a significant different interpretation.
 Dr. John Hausdoerffer describes Wilderness and Wildness in his book “Wildness” as follows: Wilderness is land to protect undeveloped habitats, where human industry and mechanics are absent.
 Wilderness offer inspiration for those humans who can and want to seek it in such places.
-Wildness, on the other hand can be any self-organising, self-renewing being, community, or system.
+Wildness, on the other hand is the basic ability of anything living to renew itself.
+It is any self-organising, self-renewing being, community, or system.
 The challenge, however, is that there is no singular meaning for Wildness.

 In his book, Dr. John Hausdoerffer cites Aldo Leopold, who sees Wildness as “the capacity of self-renewal” of a being, system, or a community.
 Haudoerffer further on interprets the term Wildness as variation.
 This can range from the sunflower pushing through a crack in pavement, to the cultivated soils of a watershed-cooperative, to thousands of hectares of multigenerational forestlands.